seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 Data used in this assessment have been updated to include the most recently available fishery and survey numbers.
-This assessment makes use of two new survey data points including the 2017 NMFS trawl-survey estimate of abudance, and the 2017 ADF&G pot survey CPUE.
+This assessment makes use of two new survey data points including the 2018 NMFS trawl-survey estimate of abudance, and the 2018 ADF&G pot survey CPUE.
 Both of these surveys have associated size compositon data.
-The assessment also uses updated 2010-2016 groundfish and fixed gear bycatch estimates based on NMFS Alaska Regional Office (AKRO) data.
+The assessment also uses updated 2010-2017 groundfish and fixed gear bycatch estimates based on NMFS Alaska Regional Office (AKRO) data.
-There was no directed fishery data due to the 2016/17 closure.
+The directed fishery has been closed since 2016/17 so fishery data in recent years is unavailable.

 ## Changes in Assessment Methodology

-As with 2016, this assessment is done using the General model for Alasks crab stocks (Gmacs) framework.
+This assessment uses the General model for Alasks crab stocks (Gmacs) framework.
 The model is configured to track three stages of length categories and was first presented in May 2011 by Bill Gaeuman and accepted by the CPT in May 2012.
 A difference from the original approach and that used here is  that natural and fishing mortality are continuous within 5 discrete seasons (using the appropriate catch equation rather than assuming an applied pulse removal).
 Season length in Gmacs is controlled by changing the proportion of natural mortality that is applied each season.
-An added diagnostic output is provided to include estimates of the "dynamic $B_0$."
-This simply computes the ratio of the spawning biomass as estimated relative to the spawning biomass that would have occurred had there been no historical fishing mortality.
+Diagnostic output includes estimates of the "dynamic $B_0$" which simply computes the ratio of the spawning biomass as estimated relative to the spawning biomass that would have occurred had there been no historical fishing mortality.
-Details of this implementation are provided in Appendix A.
+Details of this implementation are and other model details are provided in Appendix A.

 ## Changes in Assessment Results

 Both surveys indicate a decline over the past few years.
-The "reference" model is that selected for use in 2016.
+The "reference" model is that which was selected for use in 2017.
 The addition of new data introduced this year area are presented sequentially.
 Two alternative models are presented for sensitivity.
-One involves a re-analysis of the NMFS trawl survey data using a spatio-temporal Delta-GLMM approach (VAST model, Thorson and Barnett 2017) and the other configuration (named "Fit survey") simply adds emphasis on the survey data (assumes a lower input variance).
-In all cases, the model tends to moderate the declines observed in the surveys.
+One involves a re-analysis of the NMFS trawl survey data using a spatio-temporal Delta-GLMM approach (VAST model, Thorson and Barnett 2017) and the other configuration (named "Fit survey") simply adds emphasis on the design-based survey data
+(assumes a lower input variance).
+The VAST model suggests a modest increase from the 2017 survey estimate.
+However, the model tends to moderate the noise in the survey observations and declines

 # B. Responses to SSC and CPT Comments